Below is a selection of reviews and competition wins Dave has had in relation to his various writing projects over the last few years.

 ‘Dave Lewis’ latest poetry collection, ‘Going Off Grid’ is a magnificent and timely achievement.
 From ‘(Diet)’ to ‘All of you’, his poems are alive with energy, coupled with a forensic eye on many aspects of our existence, past and present.
 There is tenderness too, and all this together with Lewis’ own haunting photographs reveal his big heart and sharp intelligence.
 This collection, ending with a section of illuminating Notes, should be required reading for the young, for Millennials and those of later years who have finally come to wonder is this all there is?’ – Sally Spedding

-‘A fantastic introduction to the industry standard, image editing software package with some great photographs by a talented and well-travelled photographer.’ – DF
+‘A fantastic introduction to the industry standard, image editing software package with some great photographs by a talented and well-travelled photographer.
+A fab little book with just the right amount of information for a beginner like me.
+Easy-going style, not at all pretentious or too technical.’ – DF

 ‘Love this book.
 Found myself laughing out loud before I had even finished the introduction!
 The information provided on strategies of how to be happy are consistent with the most up to date neuroscientific research, which was pleasantly surprising to me, as I have been studying these very techniques in a course I am currently on.
 The info is laid out in an easy to digest format throughout and contains lots of practical advice as well as plenty of humour thrown in to keep the learning a joyful experience.
 The author takes you through the journey by relating the advice to his own experiences, giving this book a very human feel, rather than a book of learning.
 Therefore, it is easy to relate to.
 A big thumbs up from me.’ – Claire